sf-mud-turtles-2015/object_oriented_design/README.md

 Everyone in the group must speak at least once during the presentation.

+### Goals
-The goal of this exercise is that every person in the cohort is familiar with the definitions of these principles and their implementation in ruby.
+- Every person in the cohort is familiar with the definitions of these principles and their implementation in ruby

 ## Resources